 Staying at historic Izaak Walton Inn on a winter trip to Glacier National Park

-On our trip, we chose Izaak Walton Inn, Essex, Montana (27 miles from Glacier’s West entrance), for its historical ambiance, excellent restaurant and on-site cross-country skiing and snowshoe trails.
+On our trip, we chose Izaak Walton Inn, Essex, Montana (27 miles from Glacier’s West entrance), now known as LOGE Glacier MT, excellent restaurant and on-site cross-country skiing and snowshoe trails.

 Built in the late 1930’s to house Great Northern Railroad personnel—and later to be used as a resort for an entrance to Glacier National Park that never materialized.
 The rooms are adequate but not luxurious, however they do come with private baths and a ton of history.